planetlambert/combinator/GUIDE.md

 ### `J` and Iota

-In the final section, we see Schönfinkel attempt to reduce our combinator basis to just one combinator - `J`. `J` unfortunately has a definition that is incompatible with the previous explanation of combinators - `J` is made up of multiple definitions depending on its argument.
+In the final section, we see Schönfinkel attempt to reduce our combinator basis to just one combinator - `J`. `J` unfortunately has a definition that is incompatible with the previous explanation of combinators - `J` is made up of multiple sub-definitions depending on its argument.
 This is an additional notion that is not quite in the spirit of the rest of the paper.

 In modern times we have [iota](https://en.wikipedia.org/wiki/Iota_and_Jot), which very much accomplishes what Schönfinkel was trying to get at.
 Iota is the combinator `ι` (which for the remainder of this guide and implementation will be just `i` for ease of use).
 The iota combinator is defined as follows: